Prompt-MIL: Boosting Multi-Instance Learning Schemes via Task-specific Prompt Tuning: Experiments and Discussion

 \subsection{Implementation Details}

-We cropped 224 $\times$ 224 sized patches in all our experiments and used ViT-Tiny (ViT-T/16)~\cite{vit} for feature extraction.
+We cropped non-overlapping 224 $\times$ 224 sized patches in all our experiments and used ViT-Tiny (ViT-T/16)~\cite{vit} for feature extraction.
 For SSL pretraining, we leveraged the DINO framework~\cite{dino} with the default hyperparameters, but adjusted the batch size to 256 and employed the global average pooling for token aggregation.
 We pretrained separate ViT models on the TCGA-CRC datasets for 50 epochs, on the BRIGHT dataset for 50 epochs, and on the BRCA dataset for 30 epochs.
 For TCGA-BRCA, we used the AdamW~\cite{loshchilov2017adamW} optimizer with a learning rate of $1e-4$, $1e-2$ weight decay, and trained for 40 epochs.
 For TCGA-CRC, we also used the AdamW optimizer with a learning rate of $5e-4$ and trained for 40 epochs.
 For Bright, we used the Adam~\cite{adam} optimizer with a learning rate of $1e-4$, $5e-2$ weight decay and trained for 40 epochs.
 We applied a cosine annealing learning rate decay policy in all our experiments.
 For the MIL baselines, we employed the same hyperparameters as above.
+For all full fine-tuning experiments, we used the learning rate in the corresponding prompt experiment as the base learning rate.
+For parameters in the feature model $F(\cdot)$, which are SSL pretrained, we use 1/10 of the base learning rate.
+For parameters in the Classifier $G(\cdot)$, which are randomly initialized, we use the base learning rate.
+We train the full tuning model for 10 more epochs than our prompt training to allow full convergence.
+This training strategy is optimized using the validation datasets.
 All model implementations were in PyTorch~\cite{paszke2019pytorch} on a NVIDIA Tesla V100 or a Nvidia Quadro RTX 8000.